-Preston Singletary (bass, vocals), Skerik (sax/piano), Gene Tagaban (vocals/flute/hand drum), Captain Raab (guitar/vocals), Nahaan (vocals/hand drum), Denny Stern (percussion), Tim Kennedy (keyboards), Ed Littlefield (drums/vocals), Sondra Segundo (vocals/hand drum), and Jason Cressey (trombone).
+Preston Singletary (bass, vocals), Skerik (sax/piano), Gene Tagaban (vocals/flute/hand drum), Captain Raab (guitar/vocals), Denny Stern (percussion), Tim Kennedy (keyboards), Ed Littlefield (drums/vocals), Sondra Segundo (vocals/hand drum), Arias Hoyle (vocals) and Jason Cressey (trombone).

 Prior Members and Studio Contributors:

-Bernie Worrell (keyboards), Clarissa Rizal (vocals/hand drum), Stanton Moore (drums/percussion), Om Johari (vocals), Dave Abramson (percussion), Steve Nistor (drums/percussion), Hans Teuber (sax/bass clarinet/piano), Indrayani Ananda (vocals/hand drum), Stephen Blanchett (vocals), Carly Kienow (vocals), Davee C (drums), Eyvind Kang (viola), and Jason Kardong (pedal steel).
+Bernie Worrell (keyboards), Clarissa Rizal (vocals/hand drum), Stanton Moore (drums/percussion), Nahaan (vocals/hand drum), Om Johari (vocals), Dave Abramson (percussion), Steve Nistor (drums/percussion), Hans Teuber (sax/bass clarinet/piano), Indrayani Ananda (vocals/hand drum), Stephen Blanchett (vocals), Carly Kienow (vocals), Davee C (drums), Eyvind Kang (viola), and Jason Kardong (pedal steel).

 "The Wilderness Within", "They Forgot They Survived", "Heen", and "WOOch" produced, recorded, and mixed by Randall Dunn.

-(Tlingit) Singletary has become synonymous with the relationship between European glass blowing traditions and Northwest Native art.
-He is also involved with “A Little Big Band” a Native folk and soul band.
+(Tlingit) Khu.éex’ co-founder Preston Singletary is also a glass artist who has become synonymous with the relationship between European glass blowing traditions and Northwest Native art.

-(Cherokee) The late Bernie Worrell was a respected elder who had African American and Cherokee ancestry.
+(Cherokee) Khu.éex’ co-founder the late Bernie Worrell was a respected elder who had African American and Cherokee ancestry.
 He had played with countless musicians over the years, but most notably was the founding member of the legendary Parliament-Funkadelic.
-He had previously played with the Talking Heads and released many solo records over the years.
+He has previously played with the Talking Heads and released many solo records over the years.

 An avant-garde sax player who plays in notable projects including Critters Buggin, Garage a Trois and NW supergroup Mad Season.